csci479/csci479.github.io/archive/18/resources/writingtips.md

 exclude: true
 ---

-**Great work is worthless without writing:** Leslie Lamport, 2013 of the Turing Award (the Nobel Prize of Computer Science), spent most of his 2017 commencement address at Brandeis pleading with students for better communication:
+**Great work is worthless without writing:** Leslie Lamport, 2013 of the Turing Award (the Nobel Prize of Computer Science), spent most of his 2017 commencement address at Brandeis pleading with students for better communication.

 > If you succeed in attaining a position that allows you to do something great, if you do something that really is great, and if you realize that it’s great, there’s still one more hurdle: You have to convince others that it’s great.
 This will require writing.

-### Writing Advice

 **Simply put:** if you are bad at writing or communicating your ideas, your ideas don’t matter. **So, what is clear, effective, technical communication?**